Latest blog Posts

 • Short Story: The Night Harvest

 No one ever returned.
 None before.
 None after.
 Just him.
 Until now.
 A figure exploded from the edge of the forest, scattering twigs and scraps of mist.
 Donafel let out a sharp breath, a plume of condensation.
 Ghostly antlers crowned the figure’s head and, for a moment, the familiar terror gripped him.
-But no—the antlers read more
+But no—the antlers were merely the crisscross of branches.
+He took a shuddering… read more

 ,